Meet the Instructors

 Brian Lombard, Instructor, PGA Class A

 Born in Aspen Colorado, Brian spent his summers playing junior golf and winters on the mountain skiing and snowboarding.
-After relocating to Orlando, he continued to play golf but since there wasn’t any snow he developed an interest in lacrosse.
+After relocating to Orlando, he continued to play golf and also developed an interest in lacrosse.
 He progressed very fast in lacrosse and was awarded a scholarship to play in college for Florida State University.
 Brian returned to Orlando and completed his degree in psychology at the University of Central Florida.
-Brian is an apprentice with the Professional Golfers Association of America and has been training with Academy Director Fred Griffin for over two years.
+Brian is completing his course work to gain membership in the Professional Golfers Association of America and has been training with Academy Director Fred Griffin for over four years.
 He is certified in clubfitting and club repair and completes all this work for the academy.
+Brian works with players competing on tours such as the Florida Moonlight, European Challenge, Latino America, and the Sun Coast.
+He is a member of the Proponent Group where he attends seminars to further study the game and improve his own teaching.
+Brian is well educated in the use of the technology as he has studied under the inventor of the flightscope system and has completed research projects with Dr. Mann for the Swingmodel system.
 Brian continues his competitive spirit by playing in North Florida PGA Section events and plans to continue his education in Psychology so he can merge the mental aspect of golf with the physical swing.